CodeUser566/ExelTool/README.md

-This a future simple Pet Project for Exel tables on libxlsxwriter library
+This a simple Pet Project for Exel tables on libxlsxwriter library